 Electronic Health Records (EHRs) are a cornerstone of the eHealth Strategy.
 Learn more about the introduction of EHRs into Ireland on the eHealth Ireland website here

 IPPOSI organised a patient-led workshop on electronic health records at the HISI Annual Conference for 2016 on November 16th.
-The workshop title was ‘In Electronic Health Records we Trust?’.
-You can read more about that here.
+The workshop title was ‘In Electronic Health Records we Trust?’ and you can read the Outcome Report arising from the workshop here.
+For more information, and to see the presentations delivered at the workshop, go here.

 To promote debate and discussion on the development of EHRs in Ireland, IPPOSI CEO Derick Mitchell co-hosted a session of the #irishmed tweet chat with Mr Richard Corbridge (HSE Chief Information Officer – @R1chardatron) and Dr Dmitri Wall (Irish Skin Foundation – @DmitriWall) on the topic of ‘Electronic Health Records in Ireland’.
 209 participants generated generated 1,721 tweets (and no small amount of enthusiasm) that resulted in almost five million impressions.